tito-arch/BABC-2/content/posts/microsoft-copilot.md

 lets say you miss a meeting or get

-Co-pilot in Powerpoint
+## Co-pilot in PowerPoint

 you will no longer have to worry about the tediuos work of creating a presentation slides as the co pilot as your assistant things are made easy for you remember copilot

-is just like a chatbot so you can just tell it to create a 8 slide presentation for you and it will just do exatly that.also you can use your documents to create a slide

-presentation for you how cool is that
+is just like a chatbot so you can just tell it to create a 8 slide presentation for you and it will just do exatly that.also you can use your documents to create a slide presentation for you how cool is that

 But if we look closely this two companies are pretty much at war with each other even if we can see it.
 But the best part theya are giving us good products one good example is chatGPT